sage-code/eve/manual/overview.md

 * EVE is using infix expressions like Java and other popular languages;
 * Multiple expressions can be separated with comma and enclosed in parenthesis;
 * Each statement start with a lowercase keyword and is ending at end of line;
-* Native data types, variables, labels and methods use lowercase letters and numbers;
+* Local identifiers use lowercase letters and numbers;
-* Composite data types and classes start with capital letters;
+* Public members start with one capital letter, can contain lowercase letters and digits;
-* System variables use prefix "$".
-User can define new system variables;
+* System environment variables use prefix "$".
+These are global constants in Bee;
+* Constants  use prefix "$" and can start with uppercase if they are also public;
+* Variables  use prefix "#" and can start with uppercase if they are also public;
-* Public attributes and published members start with dot "." prefix;
+* References use prefix "@" and can start with uppercase if they are also public;
+* Scoping operator is "." not "::" like it is frequent in other languages;

 ## Comments

-* Eve title of comments starting with "##"
+* Title comment is using ## two hashes like wiki pages
-* Eve single line comments starting with "**"
+* Sub-title comment and line separators are using: "**"
+* End of line comment can be done using "--"
+* Boxed comments are using notation "+-...-+"
-* Eve has multi line comments between {* ... *}
+* Outline comments are using pair "|* ... *|"

 **examples**
 ```